Home Compare COLO-B.CO vs EW

 Coloplast A/S vs Edwards Lifesciences: Which Stock Looks Stronger in 2026?

-Edwards Lifesciences holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Edwards Lifesciences leads structurally, with profitability as the clearest single gap between the two profiles.
 The market setup broadly confirms the structural lead — Edwards Lifesciences holds the more constructive position.
 That puts structure and market broadly in agreement — Edwards Lifesciences's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (COLO-B.CO: STOXX 600, EW: Russell 1000).
+Peer scores are normalised within each company's primary universe (COLO-B.CO: STOXX 600, EW: S&P 500).

-Growth still does most of the heavy lifting in this comparison.
-The overall score gap is 13 points in favour of Edwards Lifesciences Corporation.
+Profitability remains the main source of distance in the comparison.
+The overall score gap is 9 points in favour of Edwards Lifesciences Corporation.

 Trajectory Similarity